-Where necessary we will develop a care plan with carers and professionals.
+Where necessary the key person/ designated person/ manager will develop a care plan with the child's carers and and relevant professionals.
 This will include:

-- The child's emotional needs and how they are to be met - How any emotional issues and problems that affect behaviour are to be managed - The child's sense of self, culture, language/s and identity how this is to be supported - The child's need for sociability and friendship - The child's interests and abilities and possible learning journey pathway - How any special needs will be supported.
+- The child's emotional needs and how they are to be met - How any emotional issues and problems that affect behaviour are to be managed - The child's sense of self, culture, language/s and identity how this is to be supported - The child's need for sociability and friendship - The child's interests and abilities and possible learning journey pathway - Where applicable, how any special educational needs and/ or disabilities will be supported.